Infectious Diseases Spreading Fought by Multiple Vaccines Having a Prescribed Time Effect: Introduction

 We propose a modeling framework to simulate the global process of a vaccination campaign to fight the spreading of an epidemic.
 Vaccines, possibly with different characteristics, are dosed to susceptible individuals.
 Each vaccine is identified by the efficiency and the duration of the protection it provides.
 In our model also individuals that recovered from the disease are immunized for a prescribed time period, after which they get back to be susceptible.
 In the age structured version, these times and efficiencies are assumed to be age dependent.

+A common strategy to insert vaccination and in particular the loss of immunization in a SIR type model consists in assigning to these phenomena a \emph{rate}, typically proportional to the number of susceptible and vaccinated individuals.
+On the contrary, here we introduce the time at which individuals are vaccinated, account for the time dependent level of immunization provided by the vaccine and give a precise role to the duration of this immunization.

 The proposed class of models relies on a deterministic and macroscopic description, developed on top of the SIR model, and displays an evolution which is inherently \emph{``multiscale''}: a first time scale is that of the pathogen diffusion, which interacts at different time scales with the different vaccines and with the recovering from the disease.
 For a stochastic approach, we refer for instance also to~\cite{BertagliaLiuParechi}, while a fuzzy approach is in~\cite{Al-QanessEtAl, RegisEtAl}.
-On the basis of the epidemic evolution described by the present model, consequences at the social or economic levels can be described as in~\cite{AlbiBertagliaEtAl, FabbriGozziZanco}, for instance.
+On the basis of the epidemic evolution described by the present model, consequences at the social or economic levels can be described as in~\cite{AlbiBertagliaEtAl, FabbriGozziZanco}, for instance, or~\cite{MR4385929, MR4147945} where a kinetic model of wealth exchange is proposed.
 A summary of the historical development of macroscopic models for virus diffusion and vaccination is in~\cite{MR3821682}.

 The interaction among the different populations, e.g., susceptible, infected, vaccinated and recovered, combined with the different time scales leads to the formation of oscillations or \emph{epidemic waves}~\cite{LemonMahmoud2005}.
 When no vaccination is dosed (e.g., Figure~\ref{fig:no0Vacc}), or even more when a very heavy vaccination campaign is in place (e.g., Figure~\ref{fig:q1}), then these waves fade out rather quickly.
 On the contrary, a relatively mild vaccination campaign hinders the virus propagation without stopping it, so that these epidemic waves become rather persistent (e.g., Figure~\ref{fig:q2}).